vixrant/Vixrant.github.io/content/posts/kjsce-hackathon-2018.md

 I connected with the very helpful and efficient organising committee and the admirable judges of the hackathon.
 When I was feeling all alone, the organisers would come and talk to me.
 They would smile and readily offer all possible assisstance.
 Even the judges of round 1 were quite helpful and curious about my project and how I managed to build it.
 It was a fantastic experience altogether.

 Now, about the part where I went alone.
-I've always teamed up with some amazing people from my college, but I decided to go alone for this hackathon due to a few reasons.
+I've always teamed up with some amazing people from my college.
 This decision taught me a lot yesterday.
 Here's a sum and substance of what I learned:

 ##### 1. Organisation